lifting-bits/mcsema/docs/UsingLibFuzzer.md

         return 0;
     }

-The driver just says there is an external function with the signature `int vulnerable(const char *)` (this is the function we lifted), and calls it.
+The driver just says that there is an external function with the signature `int vulnerable(const char *)` (this is the function we lifted), and calls it.

-Now lets combine the driver, our bitcode, mcsema assembly stubs and libFuzzer instrumentation into one program:
+Now let's combine the driver, our bitcode, mcsema assembly stubs, and libFuzzer instrumentation into one program:

     $ clang++-3.8 -O3 -o fuzzme.mcsema driver.cc fuzzme.bc ../../generated/ELF_64_linux.S Fuzzer*.o -fsanitize=address -fsanitize-coverage=edge